Prof. JOAO BASTOS

 Water Temperature and Chemical Products

-Table of water temperature during the year in Swimming pools with exclusive use for competitive training.
+Water temperature table during the year in Swimming pools with exclusive use

 Water temperature table during the